 Vice President and Chief Information Officer

 Bill Thirsk joined Marist College in June 2007.
-As Vice President and CIO, he oversees all areas of information technology and other enterprise support units.
+As vice president and CIO, he oversees all areas of information technology and other enterprise support units.
 His experience in higher education technology management is broad-based covering such areas as technology planning, network management, telecommunications, web services, and instructional technology.
 With over 30 years of experience in higher education technology management, Thirsk is a nationally recognized expert in enterprise resource planning (ERP) and major technology implementations.
 Over the span of his career, he has accomplished seven successful ERP implementations and consulted for numerous others.
 Each implementation included major replacements or rebuilds of campus systems, networks, and infrastructures.

-Thirsk has provided leadership for the Marist College Joint Studies projects – including a long-standing one with IBM – which are multidisciplinary applied research projects in advanced high-performance computing, open source software development and support, and converged networking.
+With an advanced IT platform of a complexity typically found only at large research institutions, Marist College provides Thirsk with ample opportunity to put this experience to use.
+Thirsk has provided leadership for the Marist College Joint Studies projects – including a long-standing one with IBM – which are multidisciplinary, applied research projects in advanced high-performance computing, open source software development and support, and converged networking.

-Bill received a BBA in Business Administration from George Washington University and an MBA from the New York Institute of Technology.
+Thirsk received a BBA in Business Administration from George Washington University and an MBA from the New York Institute of Technology.
 He is also a Veteran of the United States Marine Corps.